 There is strong antivirus and firewall protection on our network.
-Spam emails and certain attachments will be blocked automatically by the email system.
+Spam emails and certain attachments will be blocked automatically by the email system, though it must be remembered that no system is 100% effective and pupils should always be careful when opening emails and attachments.
 If this causes problems for school work purposes, pupils should contact the Head of IT or the IT Manager for assistance.